BalderHolst/sqlite-integrated/README.md

 # Github Repo
 If you are interested in the open source code, click [here](https://github.com/BalderHolst/sqlite-integrated).

+See the latest changes and features of versin 0.0.6 [here](https://github.com/BalderHolst/sqlite-integrated/blob/dev/features.md).

 # How to use it!

 ### Creating a new database